marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 ### Generics in Java

 In 1995, Java was released.
 Generics was added in 2004 - in J2SE 5.0.
 It was implemented in the compiler by means of _type erasures_.
 All type parameters get removed as part of code compilation.
 Meaning that the JVM runtime doesn't know about type parameters.
-Type arguments are essentially replaced by type ``Object``.
-This was to not introduce big changes that broke existing code.
+Type parameters are essentially replaced by type ``Object``.
+This was to not introduce big changes that would break existing code.
 Collections, like ``java.util.ArrayList`` without specifying type parameters continued to work.

+In Java, only classes and interfaces may have type parameters.

 ### Generics in .NET

 .NET and C# was released in 2001, and added generics to the runtime and languages in 2005 - as part of .NET Framework 2 and C# 2.
 The support for generics was built into the type system and the Common Language Runtime (CLR) itself.
-Meaning that the runtime knows about both generic classes, methods, and type arguments in the code that it executes.
+Meaning that the runtime knows about both generic types, methods, and type arguments in the code that it executes.

+The types that can have generic type parameters are classes, structs, interfaces, and delegates.

 The introduction of generics in .NET back in 2005 meant that developers would have to make a decision to opt into the new generic collections - going from ``System.Collections.ArrayList`` to ``System.Collections.Generic.List<T>``.

 The .NET runtime generics came out of a Microsoft Research project that was headed by computer scientist [Don Syme](https://en.wikipedia.org/wiki/Don_Syme).
-He later came to create F#, an functional programming language for .NET, based on OCaml, that heavily utilized generics and type inference.
-C# has then continually borrowed from the functional programming space.
+He later came to create F#, a functional programming language for .NET, based on OCaml, that heavily utilized generics and type inference.
+C# has since then continually borrowed from F# and the functional programming space.

 The current lead architect for the C# programming language at Microsoft, Mads Torgersen, was involved in developing Java, and in particular contributing to generics.
 So everything comes full circle.
 All languages are developed by borrowing features, skills, and talents.
 They are continuously improving to stay relevant.